kubernetes/community/keps/sig-node/00014-resource-api.md

 ## Objectives
 Essentially, a ResourceClass object maps a non-native compute resource with a specific set of properties to a portable name.
 Cluster admins can create different ResourceClass objects with the same generic name on different clusters to match the underlying hardware configuration.
 Users can then use the portable names to consume the matching compute resources.
 Through this extra abstraction layer, we are hoping to achieve the following goals:
 - **Allows workloads to request compute resources with wide range of properties in simple and standard way.** We propose to introduce a new `ComputeResource` API and a field, `ComputeResources` in the `Node.Status` to store a list of `ComputeResource` objects.
 Kubelet can use a `ComputeResource` object to encapsulate the resource metadata information associated with its underlying physical compute resources and propagate this information to the scheduler by appending it to the `ComputeResources` list in the `Node.Status`.
 With the resource metadata information, the Kubernetes scheduler can determine the fitness of a node for a container resource request expressed through ResourceClass name by evaluating whether the node has enough unallocated units of a ComputeResource matching the property constraints specified in the ResourceClass.
 This allows the Kubernetes scheduler to take resource property into account to schedule pods on the right node whose hardware configuration meets the specific resource metadata constraints.
-- **Allows cluster admins to configure and manage different kinds of non-native compute resources in flexible and simple ways.** A cluster admin creates a ResourceClass object that specifies a portable ResourceClass name (e.g., `fast-nic-gold`), and list of property matching constraints (e.g., `resourceName in (solarflare.com/fast-nic, intel.com/fast-nic)`, or `type=XtremeScale-8000`, or `bandwidth=100G`, or `zone in (us-west1-b, us-west1-c)`).
+- **Allows cluster admins to configure and manage different kinds of non-native compute resources in flexible and simple ways.** A cluster admin creates a ResourceClass object that specifies a portable ResourceClass name (e.g., `fast-nic-gold`), and list of property matching constraints (e.g., `resourceName in (solarflare.com/fast-nic, intel.com/fast-nic)`, or `type=XtremeScale-8000`, or `bandwidth=100).
 The property matching constraints follow the generic LabelSelector format, which allows us to cover a wide range of resource specific properties.
 The cluster admin can then define and manage resource quota with the created ResourceClass object.
 - **Allows vendors to export their resources on Kubernetes more easily.** The device plugin that a vendor needs to implement to make their resource available on Kubernetes lives outside Kubernetes core repository.
 The device plugin API will be extended to pass device properties from device plugin to Kubelet.
 Kubelet will propagate this information to the scheduler through ComputeResource and the scheduler will match a ComputeResource with certain properties to the best matching ResourceClass, and support resource requests expressed through ResourceClass name.
 The device plugin only needs to retrieve device properties through some device-specific API or tool, without needing to watch or understand either ComputeResource objects or ResourceClass objects.
 - **Provides a unified interface to interpret compute resources across various system components such as Quota and Container Resource Spec.** By introducing ResourceClass as a first-class API object, we provide a built-in solution for users to define their special resource constraints through this API, to request such resources through the existing Container Resource Spec, to limit access for such resources through the existing resource Quota component and to ensure their Pods land on the nodes with the matching physical resources through the default Kubernetes scheduling.
 - **Supports node-level resources as well as cluster-level resources.** Certain types of compute resources are tied to single nodes and are only accessible locally on those nodes.
 On the other hand, some types of compute resources such as network attached resources, can be dynamically bound to a chosen node that doesn’t have the resource available till the binding finishes.
 For such resources, the metadata constraints specified through ResourceClass can be consumed by a standalone controller or a scheduler extender during their resource provisioning or scheduler filtering so that the resource can be provisioned properly to meet the specified metadata constraints.